Arseni1919/PORTFOLIO/README.md

 M.S. - IEM at BGU - Thesis: Implementation of distributed algorithms on a robot team.

 Ph.D.
-Student -  IEM at BGU - Thesis: Disctributed mobile systems.
+Student -  IEM at BGU - Multi-agent systems.

 ### Core Qualifications